Transfer Station and Recycling Center Hours:

 You can put these scraps to better use by composting!
 Composting is the process by which microorganisms decompose organic material like food scraps and yard debris, producing a nutrient-rich soil amendment for your garden or house plants.

-All material collected at The Londonderry Transfer Station directly by residents, local businesses and institutions, is processed at the TAM Compost Facility in Bennington, Vermont.
+All material collected at The Londonderry Transfer Station directly by residents, local businesses and institutions, is processed at the TAM Compost Facility in Bennington, VT.

 Composting organic material instead of putting it in with your trash is an easy way to help the environment.